 The finance team, led by the Chief Financial Officer, is responsible for the Group's tax policy and for the implementation of its tax strategy.
 Tax strategy is reviewed on an ongoing basis as part of the regular financial planning cycle.
-The Audit Committee is responsible for monitoring all significant tax matters.
-Audit Committee meetings are usually attended by a number of Group officers and employees including people from the tax, internal audit and financial reporting areas, including the Chief Financial Officer.
+The Audit and Risk Committee is responsible for monitoring all significant tax matters.
+Audit and Risk Committee meetings are usually attended by a number of Group officers and employees including representatives from the tax, internal audit, compliance and risk and financial reporting areas, including the Chief Financial Officer.

-E.3 Indicate the main risks, including tax risks, and those deriving from corruption (with the scope of these risks as set out in Royal Decree Law 18/2017), to the extent that these are significant, which may affect the achievement of business objectives
+E.3 Indicate the main financial and non-financial risks, including tax risks, as well as those deriving from corruption (with the scope of these risks as set out in Royal Decree Law 18/2017), to the extent that these are significant and may affect the achievement of business objectives.